-Olga Panyuta on front of the penal colony, April 2026
+Olga Panyuta in front of the penal colony, April 2026

 Served Sentences

-“How Did Everyone Come to Love You?” — Olga Panyuta Completed Her Sentence for Faith
+“How Come Everyone Loves You?” — Olga Panyuta Completed Sentence for Her Faith

 Primorye Territory

-On April 10, 2026, Olga Panyuta, 66, one of Jehovah's Witnesses from Primorye Territory, was released from prison.
-She had been convicted for her faith under Russia's extremism legislation.
-Olga spent more than three years in a penal colony in a case that began with raids in the town of Spassk‑Dalniy in the autumn of 2018 and ended with real prison terms for three believers.
+On April 10, 2026, Olga Panyuta, 66, one of Jehovah's Witnesses from Primorye Territory, was released from prison, having been convicted for her faith under an article for extremism.
+Olga spent more than 3 years in a penal colony in a trial that began with raids in the town of Spassk‑Dalny in the autumn of 2018 and ended with prison terms for three believers.

 Olga was born in 1959 in Nizhny Novgorod.
 She graduated from a technical college and worked as a kindergarten teacher and later as a social worker.
-By the time of her arrest, she had already retired.
+She had already retired by the time of her arrest.
 Her husband, Vladimir, worked for many years on the railway.
 Together they raised two daughters and a son.
-Olga has been one of Jehovah's Witnesses since April 1996—nearly 30 years.
-It was for this faith that she and her fellow believers were deprived of their freedom.
+Olga has been one of Jehovah's Witnesses since April 1996 — 30 years.
+It was for this religion that she and her fellow believers were deprived of their freedom.

-After searches and detention, Olga spent almost a year under house arrest, followed by more than three years under travel restrictions.
-In February 2023, the court found her guilty of "involvement in the activities of an extremist organization" and sentenced her to four and a half years in prison.
+After searches and detention, Olga spent almost a year under house arrest, followed by more than 3 years under a recognizance agreement.
+In February 2023, the court found her guilty of "involving others in the activity of an extremist organization" and sentenced her to 4.5 years in a penal colony.
 She was taken into custody directly from the courtroom and transferred to a pretrial detention center.
-After an appeal reduced her sentence by two months, Olga was sent to a penal colony.
+Following an appeal, which reduced her sentence by 2 months, Olga was sent to a penal colony.

 Olga and her husband Vladimir, April 2026